 What is a Stock?

-Large companies that have lots of investors often issue “stocks” or “shares” to the investors as a way of showing ownership.
+As corporations grow, they often find they need to raise more money and get a lot more investors.
+They often turn to Wall Street to help them raise more money by selling more shares of stock of their corporation.
 If you bought 100 shares of a company you might get a stock certificate like the one below indicating your ownership.
 If you decided you no longer wanted to own those shares you could try to sell them to another investor that might want to own part of that company.
 This is the essence of the stock market–it is where investors invest in new companies, or they buy and sell (or exchange) shares if they can agree on a fair price.

 Stock is defined as a share of ownership of a company; if you own a company’s stock, you actually own a percentage of the company itself (including its assets, like chairs, vehicles, and buildings) and a percentage of its profits.
 For example, if a company issued 1,000 shares and you owned 100 shares, that does not mean that you can go to the company headquarters and take 1/10 of the furniture.
 It means that if the company was profitable and they made $100,000 and decided to pay it out to the shareholders, you would get 1/10 of $100,000 which is $10,000.
 People invest in companies that they think will be profitable with the hope that the company will start paying out its profits to its shareholders.
 Likewise, if the company was not profitable and decided to close, then the company might just sell all of its furniture for $1000 and you would only get $100 back.